kiwicom/orbit/packages/orbit-components/src/Tile/README.md

 ## Functional specs

-- When the `external` is specified, `noopener` and `noreferrer` values will automatically added to attribute `rel` for security reason.
+- When the `external` is specified, `noopener` value will be automatically added to attribute `rel` for security reason.
 - By passing the `href` prop into Tile, it will render into `a` element.